WHO WE ARE

 Superstorm Sandy struck and World Cares Center was well prepared due to its Hurricane Irene response.
 WCC stood up and managed three volunteer reception center’s in Brooklyn, Far Rockaway, and Staten Island mucking, gutting and preparing over 500 homes for rebuild and training over 1700 just in time volunteers.

 World Cares Center launches its disaster volunteerism center of excellence and online academy.
 Supporters include the National Institute of Enviromental Health Sciences and Rutgers University to work together to develop the highest level of training for disaster volunteers.

-World Cares Center is currently gathering donations and training volunteers to help with the devastation from Hurricanes Harvey and Irma.
+World Cares Center is currently gathering donations and training volunteers to help with the devastation from Hurricanes Harvey, Irma and Maria.